 I have no idea how the brain works, but in a novel-writing brain (er, mine at least) it works from convergence.
 Or at least that’s my theory this morning.

-In the excellent on line magazine, Black Gate, I read an interview with Jeffrey E. Barlough, author of the Western Lights series.
+interview with Jeffrey E. Barlough, author of the Western Lights series.
 He described how his latest book in the series came from combining three different writing projects he was working on.
 He also said that his rich alternate history world came from the intersection of 1) his interest in paleontology; 2) a love of Victorian fiction; and 3) his time as a volunteer excavator and the La Brea Tar Pits.

 I often cook up story ideas that way, too.
 Even wildly disparate ideas, once brought together, can suggest meaningful themes and plots.
 This is a variation of the old short story-generating tactic of making two lists and then grabbing one idea from each list to see what possibilities the association brings.

 To make this work all the better, it helps if you’re deeply engaged with the threads.
 Thus, recently, when I was searching for my next story, I got a springboard effect from two nonfiction books that had me in their thrall.

 My new novel (August, 2013) A Thousand Perfect Things is about a re-imagined England and India, when a Victorian woman takes on the scientific establishment and the British Raj to find her destiny in a magical subcontinent rife with palace intrigues, ghosts and an immanent revolution.

 The inspiration for this was the conjunction of two books: